Ben Rosenthal (politician): Tenney Committee

 In 1948, the California State Senate's "Tenney Committee" attacked Rosenthal as a Communist sympathizer, citing his leadership of the American Jewish Congress, support for Harry Bridges and the Abraham Lincoln Brigade, and opposition to the California Criminal Syndicalism Act and the committee itself.
 In a Los Angeles Times article published shortly after, Rosenthal denied membership in the Communist Party and dismissed the report as "stupid" and "characteristic of Mr. Tenney and his line."
 In a later publication, Rosenthal elaborated that, while many of Tenney's charges were true, none of them necessarily made him a Communist, and in fact Tenney himself had been previously involved in such activities.
 In closing, Rosenthal stated:

 I have always felt that the Tenneys, the Thomases and the Rankins, and all those that would do their bidding in the name of fighting Communism, would root out all progressive and liberal thought.
 They are the ones who would condemn people for the company they keep, and thus violate the fundamental principles of American criminal law of personal guilt by which men may be convicted of wrong doing.
 They are the ones who, in the name of fighting Communism, would adopt the worst features of totalitarianism, and suppress free and democratic thought.

 Death

 Rosenthal died of a heart attack at his home in West Los Angeles on May 24, 1953.
 More than 1,500 people attended his funeral at the Sinai Temple, with eulogies delivered by former governor Culbert Olson, superior court judge Stanley Mosk, and attorney Joseph Scott.
+He was succeeded by John Aiso, the first Japanese-American appointed a judge in the contiguous United States.